pstackebrandt/clarus-mens/docs/deployment/publishing-checklist.md

    - Use Azure Portal for configuration rather than CLI when dealing with complex values
    - Set one setting at a time if you encounter issues
    - Escape special characters properly in PowerShell
+   - Use the new validation feature to verify settings: `.\scripts\Deploy-ToAzure.ps1 -Validate`

 3. [x] **Authentication issues**:
    - Re-authenticate with `az login` if session expires